-Join me today through our gardens, as I share on the importance of our human creativity and staying true to ourselves, the spiritual truth that we can only love what we appreciate, and the sweet sacred nectar known as Soma.
+Join me today as I walk you through our gardens with my flower photography, and share on the importance of our human creativity and staying true to ourselves, the spiritual truth that we can only love what we appreciate, and the sweet nectar known as Soma.
 In a fast paced world of constant need for instant gratification, it is important to remember the love that moves our human heart and human hands.

-I wanted to share this photograph with you today because I was thinking back to the time I visited a bee farm.
+I once visited a bee farm.
 While I was there learning about the bees, I was given to hold tiny little honey stick, perhaps a centimeter in height; it was basically 0.8 grams, and I learned that what I was actually holding, in this 0.8 grams, equivalent to one-twelfth of a teaspoon of honey, is all the honey a single bee produces in its entire life.

 One-twelfth of a teaspoon is the result of a bee’s entire lifespan of work, which can involve visiting millions of flowers over several weeks.
 So there I was, holding the life of a bee.
 One full honey stick, the one that is sold in most bee farms, is the life work of twelve bees.
 I still have the honey stick at home, keeping it preciously as humble reminder of the labour of love and work things take.